Shannen Doherty

-Early life
+Early life and education

-Doherty was raised in her mother's Southern Baptist faith.
+Shannen Maria Doherty was born on April 12, 1971, in Memphis, Tennessee, to Tom and Rosa Doherty.
+She was raised in her mother's Southern Baptist faith.
+Doherty attended the Lycée Français de Los Angeles, a private French-language school, from which she graduated in 1988.

 Career

-Child acting: Until 1988
+Child acting: 1982–1988

 In 1982, Doherty had guest spots on TV series including Voyagers! and Father Murphy, which was created and produced by Michael Landon.
 The same year, 11-year-old Doherty won the recurring role of Jenny Wilder on Little House on the Prairie, which Landon starred in and produced.
-Doherty appeared in all but four episodes on the final season of the show, which was cancelled in 1983.
+Doherty appeared in 18 episodes in the final season of the show, which was cancelled in 1983.

 Doherty lent her voice to the animated film The Secret of NIMH in 1982.
-She appeared in an episode of Magnum, P.I. ("A Sense of Debt"), followed by an early episode of Airwolf for which she was nominated as Best Young Actress: Guest in a Series at the 6th Youth in Film Awards in 1984.
+She appeared in an episode of Magnum, P.I. ("A Sense of Debt"), followed by an early episode of Airwolf ("Bite of the Jackal"), for which she was nominated as Best Young Actress: Guest in a Series at the 6th Youth in Film Awards in 1984.

-In 1985, she starred as Maggie Malene in the teen movie comedy Girls Just Want to Have Fun alongside actresses Helen Hunt and Sarah Jessica Parker.
-Doherty was cast as the oldest Witherspoon sibling, Kris, on the family drama Our House, which ran from 1986 to 1988, a role which garnered her several Young Artist Award nominations.
+In 1985, Doherty starred as Maggie Malene in the teen movie comedy Girls Just Want to Have Fun alongside actresses Helen Hunt and Sarah Jessica Parker.
+Doherty was cast as the oldest Witherspoon sibling, Kris, on the family drama Our House, which ran from 1986 to 1988, a role which garnered her a Young Artist Award nomination.